 The university works in a range of collaborations with professional bodies such as CIMA, ACCA, IMA, PMI and CIPD, as well as UK organisations including UKTI, British Business Group and British Centres for Business.
-In addition, The University of Manchester - Middle East Centre has forged a range of partnerships with public and private sector organisations through its Talent Management Partnership programme.
+In addition, The University of Manchester - Middle East Centre has forged a range of partnerships with public and private sector organisations through its Strategic Talent Partnership programme.

 Economic growth area

 Dubai and the region continues to be an area of economic growth, with a solid business infrastructure, a healthy and developing business environment, areas of skills development that are supported by government, and businesses that are facing the challenges of maintaining economic growth through a period of economic change.

 Dynamic and vibrant city